 The service will include prayers and the laying of wreaths at the memorial in the square.

-Throughout today, the football club would like to invite supporters, should they wish to do so, to leave any floral and/or other tributes at the Valley Parade fire memorial at the Coral Windows Stadium.
+Throughout today, the football club would like to invite supporters, should they wish to do so, to leave any floral and/or other tributes at the Valley Parade fire memorial at the Northern Commercials Stadium

-The JCT600 Main Stand will also be open from 9:00am until approximately 5:00pm to give supporters the opportunity for some quiet reflection on this day of remembrance.
+The JCT600 Main Stand will also be open from 12noon to give supporters the opportunity for some quiet reflection on this day of remembrance.